puppetlabs-toy-chest/razor-server/hooks/hostname.hook/README.md

 6. The hook then returns the rendered `hostname-pattern` as the node metadata of `hostname`.
-7. The hook also returns the incremented value for the counter that was used so that the next execution of the hook will use the next value.
+7. The hook also returns the incremented value for the counter that was used so that the next execution of the hook uses the next value.

 If multiple policies require their own counter, create multiple instances of this hook with different `policy` and/or `hostname-pattern` hook configurations.